-You will need to complete a travel authorization by clicking on "Shared Financial System," login, and then click on "Create a Travel Authorization."
+Before reservations and purchases can begin for your program, you will need to complete a travel authorization.
+You may complete this by clicking on "E-Reimbursement," login, and then click on "Create a Travel Authorization."
 If you need assistance with the travel authorization contact Heidi Engelmann Kothrade.
 You will only need to enter your costs that are covered by the program's budget.
 Patti Kahler can provide the correct account code to use as our office will be managing the program’s budget.

 Reservations & Purchases

-Once your students are accepted you may begin program purchases.
+Once your students are accepted you may begin program purchases after you have completed the Travel Authorization (see Travel Authorization section above for details).
 If the purchases are not completed by the Student Billing Services due date, then the students will be billed based on the estimate established during the program approval process.
 OIE will make large pre-departure purchases.
 The smaller in-country items, such as cultural events, should be made by the faculty leader with their corporate card.

 - Flights: OIE will reserve and purchase flights for programs through Fox World Travel.
 OIE strongly suggests that faculty leaders fly with their group of students for risk management purposes.
 Please note: many airlines seem to be adding basic fares that do not include checked baggage.
 Therefore, baggage costs will be built in to the out-of-pocket costs in the student Cost Estimate.

-- Room and Board: The faculty leader is responsible for selecting accommodation.
-You may provide OIE with an invoice for payment pre-departure or stop in the office to make the reservation with Patti Kahler.
+- Room and Board: The faculty leader is responsible for selecting accommodation and it is recommended by UW-System that accommodation be found through Fox World travel.
+Or, if you are using a program provider, you may provide OIE with an invoice for payment pre-departure or stop in the office to make the reservation with Patti Kahler.

 - In-Country Transportation: The faculty leader is responsible for organizing in-country transportation.
 Please provide OIE with an invoice if you would like us to make the purchase pre-departure i.e. train tickets, day passes, etc.